 36. Yeshua said, "Do not be concerned from morning until evening and from evening until morning about what you will wear."
 See: Mt 6:25-34, Lk 12:22-34

-Commentary: Clothes are clearly symbols of pretense, of artificial righteousness.
+Commentary: Clothes are clearly symbols of pretense, of status and artificial righteousness.

 37. His disciples said, "When will you become revealed to us and when shall we see <understand> you?"
 Yeshua said, "When you disrobe without being ashamed and take up your garments and place them under your feet like little children and tread on them, then [will you see] the son of the living one, and you will not be afraid."
 See: Jn 14:1-14, 16:16-33, 17:3

-Commentary: When we stop our posturing, drop our facade, spurn our pretenses and understand that we are intrinsically self-worthy and qualified, then we are spiritually mature and can enter the state of unity and empowerment.
+Commentary: When we stop our posturing, drop our facade, spurn our pretenses and understand that we are intrinsically self-worthy and qualified, then we are on the path to spiritual maturity, and can enter the state of unity and primal creative empowerment.